S3-working-group/s3-practical-guide/S3-practical-guide.md

 Preparation:

--   schedule the review
+-   Schedule the review.
--   ensure all necessary information is available
+-   Ensure all necessary information is available.

 Follow-up:

--   agree on the next review date
+-   Agree on the next review date.
--   document decisions and tasks, and share with relevant people
+-   Document decisions and tasks, and share with relevant people.
--   consider effects on any related agreements
+-   Consider effects on any related agreements.

 ---

 ## Pattern 1.8: Those Affected Decide

-**Involve people in making a decision they will be affected by, to maintain equivalence and accountability, and to increase the amount of information available on the subject.**
+**Involve people in making decisions that affect them, to maintain equivalence and accountability, and to increase the amount of information available on the subject.**

 For larger groups:

 -   facilitate a process in several stages and create smaller groups who select delegates
--   set out a virtual, asynchronous, time-boxed and staged process
+-   use a virtual, asynchronous, time-boxed and staged process

-Consider including those affected in the review and evolution of decisions, too.
+Consider including those affected in reviewing and evolving decisions, too.

 ---

 ## Pattern 1.9: Co-Create Proposal

-**To tap collective intelligence, build sense of ownership and increase engagement and accountability, bring people together to co-create proposals in response to organizational drivers.**
+**Bring people together to co-create proposals in response to organizational drivers: tap collective intelligence, build sense of ownership and increase engagement and accountability.**

-There are many ways a group of people can co-create proposals.
-Generally they follow a similar pattern:
+There are many ways to co-create proposals.
+They typicallyfollow a similar pattern:

-1. Agree on the driver (or problem / opportunity)
+1. Agree on the driver (or problem / opportunity / need)
 2. Explore the topic and understand constraints
 3. Generate ideas
 4. Design a proposal (often done by a smaller group)

+One way to co-create proposals is to use S3's _Proposal Forming_ pattern.

 ---